Black Friday 2018 kitchen and appliance deals: $40 off Instant Pot, $100 off Dyson products and more

 Anova Precision Cooker Wi-Fi, $100

-One of our favorite immersion sous vide cookers, you'll be able to snag the Wi-Fi-enabled version of the Anova Precision Cooker for half off on Black Friday from Best Buy.
+This deal is also on right now.
+Snag one of our favorite immersion sous vide cookers, the Anova Precision Cooker, for half off from Best Buy.

 40 percent off of large appliances at Home Depot